 In a table, list each project activity and the months of the anticipated award period during which they will be conducted.
-It helps to organize activities by objective.
-This information helps reviewers understand how the project will proceed.
+Organizing activities by objective helps reviewers understand how the project will proceed.

 9) Resumes (2-page limit per individual)